 A From Scratch Version of a Betty Crocker Fan Favorite

-This cake is based on the original Betty Crocker box cake mix called Betty Crocker ™ Super Moist Delights™ Cherry Chip Cake Mix.
+This cake is based on the original Betty Crocker box cake mix called Betty Crocker ™ Super Moist Delights™ Cherry Chip Cake Mix. (amazon link)

 It has the following ingredients: ENRICHED FLOUR BLEACHED (WHEAT FLOUR, NIACIN, IRON, THIAMIN MONONITRATE, RIBOFLAVIN, FOLIC ACID), SUGAR, CORN SYRUP, LEAVENING (BAKING SODA, SODIUM ALUMINUM PHOSPHATE, MONOCALCIUM PHOSPHATE).
 CONTAINS 2% OR LESS OF: MODIFIED CORN STARCH, CORN STARCH, PALM OIL, PROPYLENE GLYCOL MONO AND DIESTERS OF FATTY ACIDS, SALT, DISTILLED MONOGLYCERIDES, DICALCIUM PHOSPHATE, CORN CEREAL, SODIUM STEAROYL LACTYLATE, XANTHAN GUM, CELLULOSE GUM, ARTIFICIAL FLAVOR, CITRIC ACID, RED 40 LAKE.